 In this tutorial, we will show you how to install osTicket on CentOS 8.
 For those of you who didn’t know, os-Ticket is a widely-used and trusted open source support ticket system.
-It seamlessly routes inquiries created via email, web-forms, and phone calls into a simple, easy-to-use, multi-user, web-based customer support platform and generally used for Help Desk services. osTicket is a powerful alternative to a commercial ticketing system available in the market.
+It seamlessly routes inquiries created via email, web forms, and phone calls into a simple, easy-to-use, multi-user, web-based customer support platform and is generally used for Help Desk services. osTicket is a powerful alternative to a commercial ticketing system available in the market.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘